Unemployment Compensation & Pandemic Unemployment Assistance

 A waiver is available for non-fraud overpayments of benefits for Pandemic Unemployment Assistance (PUA), Pandemic Emergency Unemployment Compensation (PEUC), and Federal Pandemic Unemployment Compensation (FPUC).

-Apply for Unemployment Compensation Benefits - Initial Claim
+Apply for Unemployment Compensation Benefits

-Filing Bi-Weekly Claims for Unemployment Compensation
+Filing Weekly Claim Certification for Unemployment Compensation

 After filing an application for UC benefits, you must file claims for weeks when you are totally or partially unemployed in order to receive UC.
 This site from the Pennsylvania Department of Labor and Industry will allow you to file your claims online.